eiberham/eiberham/README.md

 I'm a software engineer with more than ten years of well-rounded experience, I've contributed to any kind of projects in different companies, and also I work as a freelancer web developer from time to time.

-🔭 Lately I've been working at a it consulting company, collaborating as a fullstack developer on a iot related project, learning a bit more about react.js, node.js, nsq, gcp, git, and javascript.
-Also, I started to build my own blog using gatsby, graphql and markdown.
+🔭 Lately I've been working at a it consulting company, collaborating as a fullstack developer on a iot related project, building with react.js, node.js, pub/sub, gcp, git, javascript and typescript.
+Also, I started to build my own blog using next.js.

 📫 You can reach me at: cedenoabraham[at]gmail[dot]com